Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Acknowledgements

 \section{Acknowledgements}

 The implementation of the \code{hhh4} model is mainly due to Michaela Paul, to whom we are thankful for all methodological advances and code contributions in the past years.
-We also acknowledge all other code contributors in the long history of the \pkg{surveillance} package (in alphabetical order): Thais Correa, Mathias Hofmann, Christian Lang, Juliane Manitz, Andrea Riebler, Daniel Sabanés Bové, Maëlle Salmon, Dirk Schumacher, Stefan Steiner, Mikko Virtanen, Valentin Wimmer.
-Many have also helped us by investigating the package and giving feedback: Doris Altmann, Johannes Dreesman, Johannes Elias, Marc Geilhufe, Kurt Hornik, Mayeul Kauffmann, Marcos Prates, Brian D. Ripley, Barry Rowlingson, Christopher W. Ryan, Klaus Stark, Yann Le Strat, André Michael Toschke, Wei Wei, Achim Zeileis.
+We also acknowledge all other code contributors in the long history of the \pkg{surveillance} package (in alphabetical order): Thais Correa, Mathias Hofmann, Christian Lang, Juliane Manitz, Andrea Riebler, Daniel Sabanés Bové, Maëlle Salmon, Dirk Schumacher, Stefan Steiner, Mikko Virtanen, Wei Wei, Valentin Wimmer.
+Many have also helped us by investigating the package and giving feedback: Doris Altmann, Johannes Dreesman, Johannes Elias, Marc Geilhufe, Kurt Hornik, Mayeul Kauffmann, Marcos Prates, Brian D. Ripley, Barry Rowlingson, Christopher W. Ryan, Klaus Stark, Yann Le Strat, André Michael Toschke, Wei Wei, George Wood, Achim Zeileis, Bing Zhang.
+We appreciate the helpful comments from two anonymous reviewers of an earlier version of this manuscript.

-Financial support by the Munich Center of Health Sciences (2007--2010) and the Swiss National Science Foundation (since 2007) is gratefully acknowledged.
+Financial support by the Munich Center of Health Sciences (2007--2010) and the Swiss National Science Foundation (2007--2015) is gratefully acknowledged.